 Both rejection sampling and slice sampling can be applied on one-dimensional conditional distributions within a Gibbs sampling setup.

+\section{MCMC for closed capture-recapture Model Mh}

+Andy could move material from chapter 3 to here.

-MCMC algorithm for the basic spatial capture-recapture model
+\section{MCMC algorithm for the basic spatial capture-recapture model}

 By now you have seen how to build MCMC algorithms for some basic generalized linear models.
 Now, we’ll walk you through the steps of building your own MCMC sampler for the basic SCR model (i.e. without any individual, site or time specific covariates) with both a Poisson and a binomial encounter process.